ForawardStar/SOD/readme.md

 ````
 python demo.py
 ````
-The image files, say .jpg files, in the folder 'examples/', will be processed.
+The JPEG image files placed in the folder 'examples/' will be processed by our model.

 ## Train